ipfs/ipfs-blog/src/_blog/2023-09-introducing-dappling.md

 ---
-title: Simple Site Building and IPFS Deployment with dAppling
+title: Launch Your First IPFS Site with dAppling in Minutes
 description: Introducing a seamless way to launch your code on IPFS, featuring straightforward setup, automatic deployments, and more.
-author: 🙏 namaskar@dAppling.network
+author: 🙏 namaskar
 date: 2023-09-20
 header_image: '/2023-09-introducing-dappling-header.png'
 tags: